thoughtbot/apprenticeship/onboarding-packet.md

 We encourage learning.
 We run workshops (learn.thoughtbot.com), which are free for you.
 You can and should take advantage of these.

+When registering for a workshop, use the coupon code APPRENTICE2012 to register for free.

 We also have a partnership with Bocoup, where you can take any of their workshops (training.bocoup.com) for free as well.